Victorian Railways E type carriage: Design

 Carriages on Victorian long-distance express services at the start of the 20th century were, in comparison to the Pullman cars operated by the New South Wales Government Railways, relatively cramped and austere.
 Chairman of Commissioners Thomas Tait, previously the Transportation Manager of the Canadian Pacific Railway, introduced a carriage design that was 71 ft long, and as wide as the loading gauge allowed.
 Much of their external appearance was based on typical Canadian carriage design, with a clerestory roof curved at the ends, doors only at the ends of the car, and six-wheel bogies, although their interior design retained the compartment & corridor layout typical of English railway practice.
+Tait was the Chairman of Commissioners from 4 May 1903 to 30 November 1910, but it is not known how involved he was personally with the design of the carriages.

 The cars were built over a steel truss underframe, with wooden bodies constructed in cedar, six-wheeled bogies with eight brake blocks each (two to the outside of the outer wheels, two each per centre wheel), and clerestory roofs to give ventilation as well as daytime lighting.
 Night-time lighting was initially provided with Pintsch gas.
 Separate drop-toilets for males and females were provided in all passenger vehicles except the dining cars, along with staff toilets in the twelve mail vans.

 About three decades into their lives, 15 first-class carriages had air-conditioning added, the first (36AE) being out-shopped in December 1935.
 The Victorian Railways claimed it was the first such car in the British Empire, but the Canadian Pacific and the New South Wales Government Railways already had air-conditioned carriages.

 Construction

 Of the joint stock carriages, the first class and sleeping carriages were constructed at Newport Workshops by the Victorian Railways; the second class carriages and most of the vans were constructed by the South Australian Railways' Islington Railway Workshops.
-Later carriages of the E design were constructed at Newport Workshops.
+Later carriages of the E design were constructed at Newport Workshops, either by the Victorian Railways employees directly or by Butty Gangs, who were contracted to build carriages within the workshops complex.

 The first batch of E-class carriages were built between 1906 and 1911, with 38 AVE 1st class cars, 16 ABVE 1st/2nd composite cars, 39 BVE 2nd class cars, 25 DVE guard's vans, 10 ESBV, 2 EES, and 2 EEB mail vans, 6 Sleeping cars, and 2 Parlor cars; a State Car was built in 1912, having a similar design to that of the Parlor cars.
 The DVE, EEB, and EES classes were 60.16 ft long, the remainder 71 ft.
 All had wooden bodies, clerestory roofs and six-wheel bogies.
 On his website, Peter J. Vincent notes that he suspects the 'E' classification referred to 'Express'.